• Skip to primary navigation

 Join Our List

-By drying ripe tomatoes, these foods could be enjoyed and provide valuable nutrition in the winter when it is difficult or impossible to grow fresh produce.
-The true origin of dried tomatoes is unclear.
-It is believed the Italians originally dried their tomatoes on their ceramic rooftops in the summer sun.
+By dehydrating tomatoes, these foods can be enjoyed year-round.
+And provide valuable nutrition in the winter when it is difficult or impossible to grow fresh produce.
+It is widely believed the Italians were the first to dry them on their ceramic rooftops in the summer sun!

 3 Ways To Dehydrate

-1. Sun - people have preserve dried tomatoes in the sun this way for centuries
+1. Sun - people have preserved a homemade version of dried tomatoes in the sun for centuries

 3. Food Dehydrator - are inexpensive and available online

-PRO TIP: Use and slice tomatoes that are similar sizes so they are done at the same time.
+PRO TIP: Use similar size tomatoes and slice them evenly thin so they are done at the same time.

 Watch ~ Our Video Tutorial